bitovi/github-actions-deploy-docker-to-ec2/README.md

 | `aws_resource_identifier` | String | Set to override the AWS resource identifier for the deployment.
 Defaults to `${org}-{repo}-{branch}`.
 Use with destroy to destroy specific resources. |
 | `app_directory` | String | Relative path for the directory of the app (i.e. where `Dockerfile` and `docker-compose.yaml` files are located).
 This is the directory that is copied to the EC2 instance.
 Default is the root of the repo. |

+## Note about resource identifiers

+Most resources will contain the tag GITHUB_ORG-GITHUB_REPO-GITHUB_BRANCH, some of them, even the resource name after.
+We limit this to a 60 characters string because some AWS resources have a length limit and short it if needed.

+We use the kubernetes style for this.
+For example, kubernetes -> k(# of characters)s -> k8s.
+And so you might see some compressions are made.

+For some specific resources, we have a 32 characters limit.
+If the identifier length exceeds this number after compression, we remove the middle part and replace it for a hash made up from the string itself.

+### S3 buckets naming

+Buckets name can be made of up to 63 characters.
+If the length allows us to add -tf-state, we will do so.
+If not, a simple -tf will be added.

 ## Made with BitOps
 [BitOps](https://bitops.sh) allows you to define Infrastructure-as-Code for multiple tools in a central place.
 This action uses a BitOps [Operations Repository](https://bitops.sh/operations-repo-structure/) to set up the necessary Terraform and Ansible to create infrastructure and deploy to it.